Online inspection, control and surveillance system for food of animal origin

 Background

-As part of its remit, SENASA is responsible for ensuring the safety of food of animal origin.
-It carries out this task in accordance with the guidelines of its Directorate for the Safety of Products of Animal Origin (DIPOA).
-SENASA registers and monitors (through inspections and follow up activities) establishments that produce food of animal origin.
-This monitoring function covers both establishments that supply the domestic market and exporters.
-In 2016, 14,336 establishments producing food of animal origin were registered in the country.
-While monitoring and follow up are vital for the domestic market and exports, DIPOA lacks a system that facilitates information management in such a way as to improve the monitoring of establishments.
-This was pointed out in Costa Rica's PVS Evaluation Follow up report (2015), which emphasized the need to improve methods for disseminating information to the parties concerned and "to design a single system for the collection and processing of information on slaughter findings in establishments authorized to export and supply the domestic market, which would enable this information to be shared with the Operations Division and Epidemiology Department with a view to its inclusion as input in cattle disease and zoonoses programmes".
+In 2016, 14,336 establishments that produce food of animal origin were registered in the country.
+While monitoring and follow-ups are vital for the domestic market and exports, DIPOA lacks a system that facilitates information management to improve monitoring.
+This was pointed out in Costa Rica's PVS evaluation follow-up report (2015), which emphasized the need to improve methods for disseminating information to the parties concerned and "to design a single system for the collection and processing of information on slaughter findings in establishments authorized to export and supply the domestic markets, which would enable this information to be shared with the Operations Division and Epidemiology Department with a view to its inclusion as input in cattle disease and zoonoses programs".
 The notified project thus aims to consolidate SENASA's activities in this area.

 Results

-SENASA strengthened its capacities to ensure the safety of products of animal origin
+Strengthened capacity to ensure the safety of products of animal origin

 The system ensures that domestic and international users have rapid and transparent access to information and to the traceability of processes, so as to be informed about the status of audits and the implementation of requested corrections.